Instructions for authors

 - specify the article type;

-- describe any potential conflict of interest for all authors (a conflict of interest exists when authors or their institutions have financial or personal relationship with other people or organizations that could inappropriately bias conduct and findings of the study.
+- describe any potential conflict of interest for all authors including specific financial interests relevant to the subject of their manuscript (a conflict of interest exists when authors or their institutions have financial or personal relationship with other people or organizations that could inappropriately bias conduct and findings of the study.
 If it is clearly expressed, is not a reason for penalizing the article assessment.
 On the contrary, if the Editorial Office or reviewers find out a potential conflict of interest not declared by one or several authors, this may be a reason for rejecting the publication proposal);

 - The manuscript file as Word document.